imbforge/lmod/lmod/README.md

-modules to work with the [lmod](https://github.com/TACC/Lmod) system
+Modules to work with the [lmod](https://github.com/TACC/Lmod) system